mplesser/azcam-scripts/README.md

 # azcam-scripts

 *azcam-scripts* is an *azcam* extension which adds general purpose scripts.
+These scripts are genreally intended for command line use.
 It may require a variety of azcam extensions to be installed, depeing on the script.

 ## Installation